ProjectMirador/mirador/README.md

 ## For Mirador Users
 You can quickly use and configure Mirador by remixing the [mirador-start](https://mirador-start.glitch.me/) Glitch.

-If you are interested in integrating Mirador with plugins into your project, we reccomend using webpack or parcel to integrate the es version of the packages.
+If you are interested in integrating Mirador with plugins into your project, we recommend using webpack or parcel to integrate the es version of the packages.
 Examples are here:

 [https://github.com/ProjectMirador/mirador-integration](https://github.com/ProjectMirador/mirador-integration)